How Long Does It Take to Recover from a Ransomware Attack?

 1. Data backup availability and quality

 A good backup system can help an organization quickly resume its normal operations without suffering from extended downtime.
+Furthermore, the effectiveness of data backup and restoration can depend on factors such as:

 2. Size of the impacted system(s)